calandryll/taplist/content/Juniper_Saison.md

 FG: 1.007 # Specific gravity for calculating %ABV
 SRM: 'srm5' # As srm## use whole values
 IBUS: '28'
-kegged: true # True will display beer in the taplist
+kegged: false # True will display beer in the taplist
 weight: 3 # Use this for the tap number
 ---